BiscuitNick/collabcanvas/collabcanvas-prd.md

 **Technical Details:**
 - Shapes persist in Firestore (permanent storage)
+- Presence data in Firestore (cleared on disconnect)
-- Cursors/presence in Realtime DB (ephemeral, cleared on disconnect)
+- Cursors in Firestore (ephemeral, cleared on disconnect)
 - Load all shapes on canvas mount
 - Show loading spinner until initial data loads